dgapitts/vagrant-chef-client-intro/README.md

 Although my focus was not on building another lamp stack, instead I wanted to install postgres.

-This time, instead on the trusty64 (14.04) Ubuntu box image, I used an opscode box Centos 6.4 , as this is pre-configured to make the chef-provisioning simpler ... this wasn't mentinoed in the above tutorial which is focused on clients in the cloud e.g. rackspace and not vagrant machine.
+This time, instead on the trusty64 (14.04) Ubuntu box image, I used an opscode box running centos 6.4 (opscode-centos-6.4), as this is pre-configured to make the chef-provisioning simpler ... this wasn't mentinoed in the above tutorial which is focused on clients in the cloud e.g. rackspace and not vagrant/virtualbox local VMs.
 However after some googling I found: http://selvakumar.me/opscode-chef-setup-and-sample-cookbook-reference/.

-So how does it work, well the first steps are similar to chef-solo:
+So how did it work, well the first steps are similar to chef-solo:
   - step01_setup_chef_and_download_postgres_cookbook.sh

 although I'm now add both my personal and my organization keys: